mytestbed/omf_job_service/README.md

 OMF Experiment Service
 ======================

-This directory contains the implementations of an Experiment Service which executes experiments on behalf of users.
+This directory contains the implementations of a Job Scheduling Service which will first allocate resources to a job (experiment) and then execute the job when the necessary resources become available.

 Installation
 ------------